 Occasionally a student needs a special examination for credit such as removing an incomplete or validating credit for courses taken at a reputable institution not offering university credit or a combination of such course work and other experiences.
-With the approval of the Provost, the student will pay the appropriate fee in the Bursar's Office and present the written permit to the faculty member.
+With the approval of the Vice President for Academic Affairs, the student will pay the appropriate fee in the Bursar's Office and present the written permit to the faculty member.
 It is the student's responsibility to arrange with the faculty member an acceptable time for the examination.
 (Credit Validated by Examination of the Undergraduate Catalog.)